-In a going private transaction, the entire equity of a publicly held firm is purchased by a small group of investors that usually includes the firm's current senior management.
-In some of these transactions, the current management group acquires all of the equity of the company.
-In others, current management participates in the ownership with a small group of outside investors who typically place directors on the now-private firm's board and arrange for the financing needed to purchase the publicly held stock.
-Such deals almost always involve substantial borrowing, often up to 90%, and thus are commonly known as leveraged buyouts (LBOs).
+In a going private transaction, the entire equity of a publicly held firm is purchased by a small group of investors, with the firm's current senior management usually maintaining or increasing their ownership stakes.
+The outside investors typically place directors on the now-private firm's board and arrange for the financing needed to purchase the publicly held stock.
+When the financing involves substantial borrowing, as it usually does, it is known as a leveraged buyout (LBO).
+In some cases, the current management group raises the financing and acquires all of the equity of the company; these are called management buyouts (MBOs).